 - The IP address from which a site was created

-We retain commenter information until the site owner of the site on which the comment appears deletes the comment.
+We retain commenter information unless the owner of the site on which the comment appears deletes the comment.

 Requests from Government Agencies/Law Enforcement

-Except in emergencies, we require a court order or a warrant before providing additional IP addresses or information relating to a specific post or a specific comment.
+We require a specific court order or search warrant before providing additional IP address data or information relating to a specific post or a specific comment.

 Emergency Requests from Government Agencies/Law Enforcement

-As permitted by US law, we may disclose user information to the government or law enforcement, without a subpoena or warrant if we have a good faith belief that an emergency (danger of death or serious physical injury) requires disclosure of information related to the emergency without delay.
-If you have an emergency request, please submit your request by following these steps.
+As permitted by US law, we may disclose user information to government or law enforcement agencies – without a subpoena, search warrant, or court order – if we have a good faith belief that an emergency involving imminent danger of death or serious physical injury requires disclosure of information related to the emergency without delay.
+If you are an officer of a government or law enforcement agency and have an emergency request, please submit your request by following these steps.

 Requests in Civil Cases

-Please note that we charge an administrative fee of USD $125/hour for compliance with validly issued and served civil subpoenas.
-We will bill for and collect this fee prior to furnishing information in response to a subpoena.
+Please note that we charge an administrative fee of USD $125/hour for compliance with validly issued and served civil subpoenas and court orders.
+We will bill for and collect this fee prior to furnishing information in response.